akib26/TwitterSentimentAnalysis/README.md

-# TwitterSentimentAnalysis
+# Twitter and Facebook Sentiment Analysis

 This is a part of final year project for B.E in Information Technology.

+Main libraries used
+-NLTK
+-Streamlit